oxmmscpython/oxmmscpython.github.io/_sources/11_assessment.rst.txt

     aims to solve, briefly describe the algorithms that attempt to solve them, and discuss the Python code written for the project.
 The report should persuade the reader that the code is implemented correctly, is well-tested, and is reasonably efficient.
-(Continuing the example of Krylov methods, if the code employed dense matrix formats to represent sparse matrices, it would be orders of magnitude slower, and hence would not be reasonably efficient.)
+Continuing the example of Krylov methods, if the code employed dense matrix formats to represent sparse matrices, it would be orders of magnitude slower, and hence would not be reasonably efficient.
+For demonstrating correctness, consider a code for solving differential equations.
+The code should employ the method of manufactured solutions to construct a test case for which an analytical solution is known, so that the order of convergence achieved by the code (in some norm) matches that expected theoretically.

     A typical report will include selected code snippets, to demonstrate how the code is used, and to illustrate the main ideas in how it is